dhamaker/accessibility-styleguide/README.md

 ## Site Map
 A two level hierarchy based on users mental model.
 Your team may need more than one index.
-Jekyll supports supports tags and cateogy classification for more ad hoc organization.
-These can be used to create custom indexes.
+Jekyll supports supports tags and cateogy facets for more ad hoc organization.
+These can be used to organize patterns for differnet audiences or activities.

 1. Overview
 2. Navigation Category